 Scroll to the bottom of this page for At-Home Resources

 We strive to foster a lifelong interest in learning science, technology, engineering and math.
 We accomplish this goal by providing parents, educators and members of the community a number of ways to access the programs and information we offer.
-Resources include everything from planning a visit to the Discovery Science Place and delving into engaging activities, to getting step-by-step science lessons to do yourself.
+Resources include everything from planning a visit to the Discovery Science Place and delving into engaging activities here at the museum, to setting up a DSP field-trip or on-campus outreach visit, to getting step-by-step science lessons and activities to do yourself at home.

 Unable to take a field trip to the DSP?
 Let us come to you!
 The Discovery Science Place has three outreach programs capable of serving the educational needs of students in grades kindergarten through adult!
 (Click on the name of the program to learn more…)